pmacpherson/aws-study-group/inprogress/challenge-04/readme.md

 * What AWS Services can S3 events be sent to?
 * What is the payload format for the S3 event to lambda?
 * Besides resizing images, what are some other ideas for S3 Events?
+* What type of events can trigger Lambda?